KDE/Developing/Guide

 cd KDE

-kdelibs are the basic libraries comprising the KDE Platform. kdepimlibs are specialised libraries for Personal Information Management, and are also required.
+kdelibs are the basic libraries comprising the KDE Platform. kdepimlibs are specialized libraries for Personal Information Management, and are also required.
 The last mandatory component, kdebase, contains the basic runtime elements of KDE as well as the programs that make up the workspace such as Plasma.

-Build the KDE 4 sources
+Build KDE trunk

 We're now ready to begin the build process.
 If you have more than one Linux computer you may want to take a detour to the Icecream build farm page, because Icecream, a distributed build system developed by SUSE, can reduce the time it takes to build a large project like KDE 4 enormously.